LearningLocker/docs/index.md

 We’re an open source community effort.
 To understand a little about where we are heading see our future [product roadmap](http://www.learninglocker.net/roadmap).
 If you want to know more about getting involved please see our [community pages](http://learninglocker.net/community/).

+> Learning Locker only supports xAPI v1.0 and above.
+It is not suitable for platforms still using an earlier version of xAPI.
+At this time there are no plans to provide backwards compatibility for older versions of the spec.

 <a name="info"></a>
 ## Info